isomerpages/pmo-nccs/media/speeches/_posts/2017-08-15-speech-by-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-movie-premiere-of-an-inconvenient-sequel-truth-to-power-15-august-2017.md

 subtitle: 15 Aug 2017
 permalink: /media/speeches/speech-by-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-movie-premiere-of-an-inconvenient-sequel-truth-to-power-15-august-2017
 ---
-### SPEECH BY MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES MASAGOS ZULKIFLI AT THE MOVIE PREMIERE OF AN INCONVENIENT SEQUEL: TRUTH TO POWER, 15 AUGUST 2017

-Mr Ang Wee Gee, Chief Executive Officer, Keppel Land
+Mr Ang Wee Gee
+<br>Chief Executive Officer, Keppel Land

-Mr Tan Swee Yiow, Chief Executive Officer, Keppel REIT Management and President of Singapore Green Building Council
+Mr Tan Swee Yiow
+<br>Chief Executive Officer, Keppel REIT Management
+<br>President of Singapore Green Building Council

+Ms Flora Goh
-Ms Flora Goh, Managing Director of United International Pictures Singapore
+<br>Managing Director of United International Pictures Singapore

-Ladies and gentlemen,
+Ladies and Gentlemen,

 I am honoured to join you this evening, to be a part of a very meaningful initiative aimed at addressing and educating a global audience on the impacts of climate change.